reefland/ansible-zfs_on_root/README.md

 * Customized SSH Configuration Options
 * DropBear support for unlocking ZFS encrypted pool remotely
 * Support for Apt-Cacher-NG proxy for cached packages
+* Support for Google Authenticator MFA on SSH logins

 ---

 ## TL;DR

 * While this is a WORK IN PROGRESS, I've built many systems using various combinations.
   * However not every combination has been tested.
-If you find a problem, please open a GitHub issue in this repository.
+  * If you find a problem, please open a GitHub issue in this repository.
   * Review [known issues](README.md#known-issues) for workarounds.

 * This Ansible based process is intended to be used against bare-metal systems or virtual machines (just needs SSH access to get started).
-  * This is intended for initial installation ONLY, this is not for applying changes over time -- you should make those changes via some other playbook / change control system.
+  * Designed for initial installation ONLY, this is not for applying changes over time -- you should make those changes via some other playbook / change control system.
 * This process uses ENTIRE disk(s) and wipes partitions on the specified disks, any existing data on these partitions on the target system will be lost.
 * Review the `defaults/main.yml` to set temporary passwords,  non-root user account(s) and basic rules on boot partition sizes, swap partitions, etc.
 * Defaults to building a headless server environment, however a full graphical desktop can be enabled.